-- You often have access to a washing machine than you can use free of charge!!
+- You often have access to a washing machine that you can use free of charge.
 We love washing our clothes before heading out and coming back to clean dry clothes!

 Kyoto!
 A city full of numerous classical Buddhist temples together with easy access to some sensational traditional Japanese Gardens!